gf777/mitoVGP/README.md

 - scripts/ - the intermediate scripts required by mitoVGP.sh

-- mitoVGP_conda_env.yml - conda environment containing all the software required to run the pipeline on Unix systems
+- mitoVGP_conda_env.yml - conda environment containing all software required to run the pipeline on Linux

 <b>Quick Start</b>